eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/README.md

 1. first run a scalability test of your application before instrumenting the executable and report the scalability plot in your proposal.
-In order to do so, please follow the guidelines provided in the [performance report template](performance_report_template.pdf): you can use the [LaTeX template](performance_report_template.tex) to produce the report file including the scalability plot with the command `pdflatex --shell-escape performance_report_template.tex` available on Ela upon loading the module `texlive`;
+In order to do so, please follow the guidelines provided in the [performance report template](performance_report_template.pdf): you can use the [LaTeX template](performance_report_template.tex) to create the proposal PDF file with the scalability plot, using the command `pdflatex --shell-escape performance_report_template.tex`.
+LaTeX and pdfLaTeX are available on Ela upon loading the module `texlive`;

 1. once you have selected the optimal job size for your benchmark following the guidelines, you should run your instrumented executable to produce the